btargac/excel-parser-processor/README.md

 This will add binaries under `/release` folder on your project folder.

 `/release` folder is ignored at the repository.
-Travis will be building the binaries after your branch is merged with master.
+Github Actions will be building the binaries after your branch is merged with master.

 ## Contributors